It’s hard to believe it, but back in the day there were some Aussie pubs that not only accommodated drinking patrons but their horses too.

-Unfortunately, great characterful waterholes are a rarity on the Gold Coast but the ones that do remain are full of splendid Aussie (and in some cases English and Irish) charm.
-You know, the kind of place you can walk into, order an ice cold beer, feel instantly at home, and have a real natter with an old colourful local who looks like they’ve been sitting there their entire life.?
-So, let’s celebrate a truly great Aussie tradition and welcome you through the raggedy doors of a clutch of the most characterful old pubs on the Gold Coast (or close by).
+Unfortunately, great characterful waterholes are a rarity on the Gold Coast but the ones that do remain are full of splendid charm.
+You know, the kind of place you can walk into, order an ice cold beer, feel instantly at home, and have a real natter with an old local who looks like they’ve been sitting there their entire life?
+So, welcome through the raggedy doors of 9 of the most characterful old pubs on the Gold Coast (or close by).

 Where: 45 Railway Street, Mudgeeraba